Skip to content

 What to read after Justice League Rebirth?

-Justice League Vol. 4 continues in the Infinite Frontier era, with Brian Michael Bendis and David Marquez as the creative team with Justice League Vol. 1: Prisms.
+Volume 4 of the Justice League Comics continues in the Infinite Frontier era, with Brian Michael Bendis and David Marquez as the creative team with Justice League Vol. 1: Prisms.

 Leave a Reply